getwinharris/bapXconnect/api/README.md

 # bapXconnect API Server

-This is the API server for the bapXconnect project that interfaces with the Qwen2.5-Omni, Qwen2.5-Coder, and Qwen3-Omni-30B-A3B-Instruct models deployed on Oracle Cloud infrastructure.
+This is the API server for the bapXconnect project that interfaces with the Qwen2.5-Omni, Qwen2.5-Coder, and Qwen3-Omni-30B-A3B-Instruct models via Hugging Face endpoints.

 ## Overview